tsutterley/gravity-toolkit/doc/source/user_guide/grace_input_months.rst

 =====================

 - Reads GRACE/GRACE-FO files for a specified spherical harmonic degree and order and for a specified date range
-- Replaces Degree 1 with with input values (if specified)
+- Includes Degree 1 coefficients with input values (if specified)
 - Replaces C20 with SLR values (if specified)
 - Replaces C21/S21/C22/S22/C30/C50 with SLR values for months 179+ (if specified)
 - Corrects for ECMWF atmospheric "jumps" using the GAE, GAF and GAG files following [Fagiolini2015]_